AloXado320/sm64-port/README.md

 **Broken (OpenGX):**

 OpenGX is still a work in progress, though it renders a bit better than Native GX.
- - Half of the screen is covered on a black box
-   - When a dialog is opened it makes it act strangely, possibly due to scissors?
+ - When a dialog is opened, the top half of screen flickers
  - Vertices are notoriously broken specially when the camera is up close
  - Mario's face ingame and other decals don't render properly